kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 physical value is missing.
 These pixels are represented by value *NaN*.
 For FITS files where the data are integers (i.e. keyword BITPIX has a positive value) one needs to set an integer value for a bad pixel with FITS keyword *BLANK*.
-For the extraction of data module *PyFITS* is used.
-This module takes care of blanks automatically.
+For the extraction of data the package *PyFITS* is used.
+PyFITS takes care of blanks automatically.

+Some FITS writers use for BITPIX=-32 a blank value equal to -inf.
+To avoid problems with plotting images and contours we replace these values in the data with NaN's first before anything is plotted.

 In the next example we inserted some blank values.
 They appear as a square in the middle of the image.